grafana/grafana/docs/sources/panels-visualizations/visualizations/state-timeline/index.md

 The data is converted as follows, with the [null and empty values visualized as gaps](https://grafana.com/docs/grafana/latest/panels-visualizations/visualizations/state-timeline/#connect-null-values) in the state timeline:

-{{< figure src="/static/img/docs/state-timeline-panel/state-timeline-with-null-values.png" max-width="1025px" alt="A state timeline panel with null values showing the status of two servers" >}}
+{{< figure src="/static/img/docs/state-timeline-panel/state-timeline-with-null-values.png" max-width="1025px" alt="A state timeline visualization with null values showing the status of two servers" >}}

 #### Two time columns without null values